Sulfuric Acid (H2SO4)

 Later on, in

-You should definitely dedicate an LCR/Chem Plant to just making sulfuric acid.
-Having a dedicated storage (usually a fluid cell), is also recommended.
+You should definitely dedicate an LCR/Chemplant to just making Sulfuric Acid.
+Having a dedicated storage (usually a Fluid Cell), is also recommended.

 Alternate sources

-Option 1: Hydrogen sulfide
+Option 1: Hydrogen Sulfide

 You can react Hydrogen Sulfide with Oxygen in the LCR easily get some Sulfuric Acid.
 Its a good supplementary source if you happen to have some extra lying around.